 On this particular day (some time ago) a newly engaged couple, happy in their prenuptial bliss, were strolling through the "village" and were beset by the aforementioned lout.
 Within moments (and with the help of the groom-to-be) he had the fair damsel in the stocks, and made her the butt of ridicule, much to the amusement of the gathered crowd (and the groom-to be.)
 After what seemed to the fair lady to be an eternity, he freed her.

 Now let us pause here.
 What would your reaction be to this situation if you were her?
 You could be gracious, or flustered, or mad or a bit of each.
-Perhaps you would find it funny also.
+Perhaps you would also find it funny as well.